jaimefps/book-graph-explorer/README.md

 - add info icon with tooltip to the node selection header, explaining that we already remove options that are not applicable to the desired query mode

+- when a node is focused, all the edges that come OUT OF it should change color
+- when a node is focused, all the edges that come INTO it should change color?

 ---

 BUGS:

-- improve canvas & button positioning, still poreventing canvas from taking over whiole screen on mobile.
+- improve canvas & button positioning, still preventing canvas from taking over whole screen on mobile.

 - descendancy (e1def3)